WordPress/WordPress-Coding-Standards/README.md

 ## Fixing errors or whitelisting them

 You can find information on how to deal with some of the more frequent issues in the [wiki](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards/wiki).

+### Tools shipped with WPCS

+Since version 1.2.0, WPCS has a special sniff category `Utils`.

+This sniff category contains some tools which, generally speaking, will only be needed to be run once over a codebase and for which the fixers can be considered _risky_, i.e. very careful review by a developer is needed before accepting the fixes made by these sniffs.

+The sniffs in this category are disabled by default and can only be activated by adding some properties for each sniff via a custom ruleset.

+At this moment, WPCS offer the following tools:
+* `WordPress.Utils.I18nTextDomainFixer` - This sniff can replace the text-domain used in a code-base.
+    The sniff will fix the text-domains in both I18n function calls as well as in a plugin/theme header.
+    Passing the following properties will activate the sniff:
+    - `old_text_domain`: an array with one or more (old) text-domain names which need to be replaced;
+    - `new_text_domain`: the correct (new) text-domain as a string.

 ## Contributing